Stop Pretending That You've Listened To These Albums

 Will you ever listen to it?

-You went a bit quiet on the whole thing when her views on indigenous seal hunting circulated online, even though the last time you positively engaged with a seal was when you bought “Kiss From a Rose” on CD single for a short-term girlfriend you never kissed in year 7.
-Eventually, you removed Tanya Tagaq’s album from your Spotify favourites without listening to it, because it kept inexplicably coming up on shuffle during sex.
+You went a bit quiet on the whole thing when her views on indigenous seal hunting circulated online, even though the last time you positively engaged with a seal was when you bought “Kiss From a Rose” on CD single for a short-term girlfriend you never kissed when you were 10.
+Eventually, you removed Tanya Tagaq’s album from your Spotify favorites without listening to it, because it kept inexplicably coming up on shuffle during sex.

 THE TAME IMPALA ALBUM BEFORE LONERISM